NHL Rumors: Artemi Panarin, Dave Hakstol, the NHL Roster Freeze, More

 Related: NHL Rumors: Kapanen, Carter, Hurricanes, Blues, More

-Flyers to Fire Hakstol Report on Pause
+Flyers to Replace Hakstol With Quenneville Report on Pause

 A report came out on Sunday that suggested the Philadelphia Flyers had reportedly decided to fire Dave Hakstol as their head coach and are hire Joel Quenneville.
 That report was first released by Dave Isaac of the Courier-Post.
 Another report came out Darren Dreger that nothing had been decided and the situation was still being updated.